-On April 21, 2010, at ~1 am, the ship performed an evasive maneuver to avoid a floating object (adrift, mostly submerged buoy), resulting in 12-degree listing to portside.
+On April 21, 2010, at ~1 am, the ship performed an evasive maneuver to avoid a floating object (adrift, mostly submerged buoy), resulting in a 12-degree listing to portside.
 The ship was on the second leg of 5-day Mexico cruise (itinerary April 17-22) from homeport Galveston TX.

 According to passenger reports, the ship tilted for ~10 min.
 The incident caused panic, damages (including broken glass) and the swimming pool was emptied.
 Some 60+ passengers suffered minor injuries.
-The amount of total losses was over USD 25 million.
+The number of total losses was over USD 25 million.